Serpyne/SoccerRobot/README.md

 # Index
-ROBIN.py is what runs on the robot, which controls sending sensor values. server.py is what you run on your laptop, so the robot can connect to it, and it get the sensor values and put it into a nice GUI :)
+ROBIN.py is what runs on the robot, which controls client-sided movement + receiving controllor values server.py is what you run on your laptop, so the robot can connect to it and an external controllor communicates with it.

 # Instructions:
 1. connect the ev3 brick via bluetooth